 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the DMD are described in Note 1 to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during 2018.
+As described in Note 1 to the financial statements, DMD changed accounting policies related to leases by adopting Statement of Governmental Accounting Standards (GASB statement) No. 87, Leases, in 2022.
+Accordingly, the cumulative effect of the accounting change as of the beginning of the year is reported in the financial statements.
 We noted no transactions entered into by the DMD during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.